graphql-python/graphql-relay-py/README.md

 This code creates a mutation named `IntroduceShip`, which takes a faction ID and a ship name as input.
-It outputs the `Faction` and the `Ship` in question. `mutate_and_get_payload` then gets an object with a property for each input field, performs the mutation by constructing the new ship, then returns an object that will be resolved by the output fields.
+It outputs the `Faction` and the `Ship` in question. `mutate_and_get_payload` then gets each input field as keyword parameter, performs the mutation by constructing the new ship, then returns an object that will be resolved by the output fields.

 Our mutation type then creates the `introduceShip` field using the return value of `mutation_with_client_mutation_id`.